Improve Credit Repair Service Dallas, TX logo

 Go Clean Credit has operated as a credit repair service in the Dallas, Texas area since 2003, positioning itself as a hands-on provider of credit correction and restoration services.
 The company markets itself as the #1 credit repair company in Dallas and emphasizes a client-centered approach that combines dispute services with ongoing credit education.
 Their service model is built around understanding individual credit challenges, whether stemming from mortgage issues, judgments, bankruptcies, student loans, or identity theft.
 The company operates with fixed-price programs starting at $99 per month and claims most clients can see results in as little as 5 months, though timelines vary by situation.

 Go Clean Credit offers multiple service tiers including full-service credit repair, a free DIY credit repair app, credit monitoring, and attorney support.
 Their standard approach involves working directly with credit bureaus and creditors to challenge inaccurate, outdated, misleading, or unverifiable information on consumer credit reports.
 The company provides free initial consultations and credit analysis to assess client needs before recommending specific programs.
-They also offer specialized programs for clients dealing with recent short sales, foreclosures, or debt resolution needs.
+They also offer listed programs for clients dealing with recent short sales, foreclosures, or debt resolution needs.
 The website mentions an "on-staff attorney" resource, though the nature and scope of legal services are not clearly detailed.

 Go Clean Credit distinguishes itself through its emphasis on education alongside restoration and its fixed-price program model rather than variable service fees.
 The company explicitly positions credit education as integral to long-term success, aiming to help clients understand and maintain improved credit rather than treat credit repair as a one-time transaction.
 Their multi-program approach attempts to address diverse client situations without a rigid one-size-fits-all model.
 However, the website provides limited third-party verification, specific success rates, or independent customer testimonials beyond referential mentions of client testimonials in the navigation menu.

-Based on available information, Go Clean Credit appears to be a legitimate, established service provider with a clear business model and transparent pricing entry point.
+Based on available information, Go Clean Credit appears to be a legitimate, established service provider with a clear business model and listed pricing entry point.
 However, prospective clients should note that the website makes ambitious claims about timeline and results (5 months) without substantiating data, and detailed program structures, success metrics, and realistic outcome expectations are not fully explained.
 The company's claims of being the "#1" credit repair company in Dallas are self-published assertions without third-party verification.
-As with all credit repair services, clients should understand that results depend heavily on individual circumstances and that no service can guarantee specific outcomes.
+As with all credit repair services, clients should understand that results depend heavily on individual circumstances and that no service can listed refund term specific outcomes.

 Services & Features